Oh Christmas Tree Pillow with Fairfield World

 Here's how to create a Pillow with Fairfield World:

+Fold the raw edges of the fabric in, following the sewn seam.
 Secure the opening at the bottom with straight pins inserted horizontally.

 Measure and cut a 14-inch by 14-inch square of Kunin™ Classic Felt Sandstone.
 Attach decorative trim along the edges with Beacon Adhesives Fabri-Tac.
 Set aside to dry.

 Cut out simple Christmas tree shapes from Kunin™ Classic Felt Olive, Kelly, and Pirate Green.
-One large, using the entire 12-inch length of the craft cuts felt sheet and two slightly smaller with longer trunks.
+One large, using the entire 12-inch length of the craft cuts felt sheet, and two slightly smaller with longer trunks.
 Create a pattern from scrap paper if that is your preference.

 Apply assorted decorative trim and lace to each felt Christmas tree shape with Fabri-Tac.
 Embellish lace and trim with Tonic Studios Nuvo Pure Sheen Sequins.
 Set aside to dry.